 Probably the first thing to consider when protecting your artwork is where to hang it?

 According to the Smithsonian:

 "The best place to hang a painting is on a wall which has a wall stud where you can securely anchor the wall hooks, away from any heat source, in a place of relatively stable and reasonable humidity and not in direct sunlight."

-So that means avoid places close to windows, above a fireplace if you use it often or with high humidity.
+So that means avoiding places close to windows, above a fireplace if you use it often, or a place with high humidity.